 This rebrand is one of the most significant in the history of luxury automotive.
 While most car manufacturers opt for subtle evolution, Jaguar has chosen complete reinvention.
 And in a world where brands increasingly look alike, it’s refreshing to see a major company like Jaguar daring to break the rules and completely shift its image.

-We also applaud Jaguar’s product strategy and commitment to transform its entire range into fully electric vehicles.
-This decisive move toward sustainability will strengthen their brand image while creating positive environmental impact—a crucial consideration in today’s market.
+Jaguar’s product strategy and commitment to transforming its entire range into fully electric vehicles will strengthen their brand image and create a positive environmental impact — a crucial consideration in today’s economy.

-In general, the question isn’t whether the rebrand is bold, but whether it’s strategically sound.
+However, the question isn’t whether the rebrand is bold but whether it’s as well strategically sound.

 Drastic rebrands usually work well for brands that have nothing to lose.
 But Jaguar was starting to do better and still had a base of loyal customers.
-That’s why we think Jaguar’s rebrand is too extreme and involves too many risks:
+That’s why we deem Jaguar’s rebrand to be too extreme, involving too many risks:

 - Losing distinctive brand assets that took decades to build